broncio123/champs-booksprint-planning/demo/champsbook/content/act2/1-Ches/.ipynb_checkpoints/roam-checkpoint.md

 time spent at a certain minimal distance from CO with low kinetic energy and large H-H bond length.

-## Objectives and outline of this paper

 Because there is no single generally accepted definition of roaming, there is a clear need for a deeper understanding of the mechanisms behind dissociations.

 In this work we present a detailed study of dissociation in the CH$_4^+$ model by [@Chesnavich1986].
 We discuss all types of dynamics present in this model and explain their connection to the underlying phase space geometry and invariant structures.
 We construct various surfaces of section and from the dynamics on these surfaces we deduce the role of invariant manifolds in slow dissociation and ultimately show a certain